vuejs/vuepress/docs/guide/using-vue.md

 ::: tip

-The output HTML is accomplish by [markdown-it](https://github.com/markdown-it/markdown-it), while the parsed header is done by VuePress, and used for the [sidebar](../default-theme-config/README.md#sidebar) and the document title.
+The output HTML is accomplished by [markdown-it](https://github.com/markdown-it/markdown-it), while the parsed headers are done by VuePress, and used for the [sidebar](../default-theme-config/README.md#sidebar) and the document title.
 :::

 ## Using Pre-processors